 Undergoing medical treatment can fill someone with stress, anxiety, and fear, even if you are used to procedures or are confident of the outcome.
 In some cases, however, things can go wrong.
 On some occasions, these issues may be due to a genuine accident or a situation totally out of the control of your doctor or surgeon.
 However, in other cases, negligence or misconduct on the part of the medical professional or institution means that something goes wrong.
 In the worst-case scenarios, this can result in the death of the patient.
-Salt Lake City Personal Injury Attorney will help you once you contact them.

 There is, however, a difference between medical malpractice and wrongful death.
 There is no denying that the two are intrinsically linked; in some situations, medical malpractice may result in a patient’s death, and so a wrongful death lawsuit can be filed.
 However, this does not mean that all wrongful death lawsuits that appear before a judge are the result of medical malpractice; there can be many reasons for the unlawful death of an individual.

 What is Medical Malpractice?

 In the simplest terms, medical malpractice occurs in situations where a healthcare provider acts negligently, and a patient is harmed as a result.
 The category of healthcare providers is a broad one and may include pharmacists and midwives as well as hospital staff, doctors, surgeons, and members of the nursing team.

 Medical malpractice can occur at any point in the visit, be that during diagnosis, treatment, or during follow up appointments.
 There are many examples available, including errors during surgical procedures, problems with medication – including the prescribing of incorrect medication – or delayed access to treatment.
 A misdiagnosis or failure to diagnose a condition could also count as medical malpractice, as could birthing injury suffered by mothers and laboring women.